germanbisurgi/nonameJS/README.md

 <div class="screen"></div>
 ```

-2) A game state: an object that allow the developer to split the logic of a game and manage assets loading.
+2) A game state: an object that will allow you to split the logic of a game and manage assets loading by giving you the specialized tools.

 ```javascript
 var myState = new noname.state('myState');